rlabrecque/Steamworks.NET-Docs/installation.md

 ## Unity Instructions

-* Download the .unitypackage [Stable (7.0.0)](https://github.com/rlabrecque/Steamworks.NET/releases/download/7.0.0/Steamworks.NET_7.0.0.unitypackage) or Clone from [Github](https://github.com/rlabrecque/Steamworks.NET)
+* Download the [.unitypackage](https://github.com/rlabrecque/Steamworks.NET/releases/download/9.0.0/Steamworks.NET_9.0.0.unitypackage) or clone/download the latest version from [Github](https://github.com/rlabrecque/Steamworks.NET) [zip download](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip).
 * Import everything into your `Assets/` folder.
 * Launch your Unity project.
 The included editor scripts will copy steam_appid.txt into the root of your project.
 * Open the `steam_appid.txt` which now resides in the root of your Unity project and replace `480` with your own AppId.
+* If you are using the github version you will want to grab the [SteamManager](https://github.com/rlabrecque/SteamManager/blob/master/SteamManager.cs) MonoBehaviour.
+It is included in the unitypackage.
 * Close Unity and relaunch the project so that it loads the freshly updated steam_appid.txt.
-* You are ready to start coding with Steamworks.NET!

-Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET
+* Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET!

 _Steamworks.NET_ is a free project but if it helps you make money please consider donating so that I can continue to support it in the years to come!
 Also never ever required but greatly appreciated is a mention in your credits. ([Examples](http://www.mobygames.com/developer/sheet/view/developerId,714285/))